sanethmaduranga/message-transformation---ballerina/README.md

 ### Deploying on Kubernetes

 - You can run the service that we developed above, on Kubernetes.
-The Ballerina language offers native support for running a ballerina programs on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
+The Ballerina language offers native support for running a ballerina program on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
 Also, it will take care of the creation of the docker images.
 So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
 Refer to [Ballerina_Kubernetes_Extension](https://github.com/ballerinax/kubernetes) for more details and samples on Kubernetes deployment with Ballerina.
 You can also find details on using Minikube to deploy Ballerina programs.

 Since this guide requires MySQL as a prerequisite, you need a couple of more steps to create a MySQL pod and use it with our sample.

-First let's look at how we can create a MySQL pod in kubernetes.
-If you are working with minikube, it will be convenient to use the minikube's in-built docker daemon and push the mysql docker image we are about to build to the minikube's docker registry.
+First, let's look at how we can create a MySQL pod in kubernetes.
+If you are working with minikube, it will be convenient to use the minikube's in-built docker daemon and push the MySQL docker image we are about to build to the minikube's docker registry.
 This is because during the next steps, in the case of minikube, the docker image we build for employee_database_service will also be pushed to minikube's docker registry.
-Having both images in the same registry, will reduce the configuration steps.
+Having both images in the same registry will reduce the configuration steps.
 Run the following command to start using minikube's in-built docker daemon.

 ```bash